GenesysCloudBlueprints/dr-fallback-ivr/blueprint/index.md

 1. Click **Variables**.
 2. Define the following Terraform variables:

-  * `ivr_callback` - When the IVR flow is deployed, a message is injected to indicate an emergency. (e.g. We are currently unable to take your call at this time due to an unexpected emergency.
+  * `ivr_callback` - When the IVR flow is deployed, a message is injected to indicate an emergency. (e.g., We are currently unable to take your call at this time due to an unexpected emergency.
 Please leave a voicemail message and a representative will call you back as soon as possible.)
   * `ivr_emergency_group_enabled` - The deployment of an emergency group should be activated by default.
 This is a `true`/`false` that should be set to `false`.
-  * `ivr_failure` - The error message displayed if the IVR cannot recover from the error. (e.g. Sorry, an unrecoverable message has occurred.
+  * `ivr_failure` - The error message displayed if the IVR cannot recover from the error. (e.g., Sorry, an unrecoverable message has occurred.
 Please try to call back at another time.)
-  * `ivr_initial_greeting` - The IVR plays this greeting at the beginning of the call. (e.g. Hello, welcome to Commonwealth Investment).
+  * `ivr_initial_greeting` - The IVR plays this greeting at the beginning of the call. (e.g., Hello, welcome to Commonwealth Investment).
   * `ivr_phone_number` - The IVR "front" phone number.

 3. Define your environment variables: